-Any user discovered to be hosting their own VPN, either through the School's network or through their cellular data package from their phone, will face disciplinary action.
+Any user discovered to be using a private VPN, through the School's network will face disciplinary action.

 [It should be noted that it is a criminal offence to use a mobile device to menace, harass or offend another person.
 The school may consider it appropriate to involve the police, and/or other external agencies.]